Carsano/Road2ITD/02_Learning/02_Technical_IT/Development/Front/HTML-CSS/Flexbox.md

 By saying `flex: 2`to a particular element, it will be twice bigger that the other elements in the flex container.

 `flex-shrink`is applied when the flex elements are bigger than the flex container, forcing them to shrink inside it.
 If you don't want items to shrink then put `flex-shrink: 0`

+`flex-basis`set the initial size of each flex item. normally at auto it set to 0 if we use `flex : 1` We can use `flex : auto`is a shorthand for `flex : 1 1 auto`

+# Axes